 Our reminder: Be sure you wear a great support bra at all times after your breast enhancement surgery – especially if you’re going horseback riding or other high-impact sports.

 Conclusion: DON’T get back on the horse TOO SOON after your breast augmentation surgery.

 Be sure to ask your Surgeon when it’s appropriate for you to get back into your favorite exercises, fitness classes and sporting competitions.

 Plus, follow your Surgeon’s post-op care instructions exactly to help you get through your recovery period with the best chance for a great outcome and minimal complications.

+Disclaimer: Each surgery result and experience is unique and can vary significantly.
+Surgery is serious and should never be taken lightly.
 Every patient in unique and surgical results, healing time frames and returning to exercises and other daily activities can vary a lot from patient to patient.
 You will get customised information about recovery time frames and returning to exercise during your pre-surgical consultations with your Plastic Surgeon and Nursing Team.

 To learn more about breast augmentation surgery, you can contact us confidentiality using the enquiry form below.
 Or you can give a Patient Care Coordinator or Surgeon’s Nurse a call on (03) 8849 1444.